nonomal/Olares/docs/manual/larepass/integrations.md

 4. Follow the login prompts to authorize your account.

 Once authorized, you'll see the connected account in the integration list.
-You can now access the storage in Files.
+You can select the storage for [Olares backup](../olares/settings/backup.md)

 ## Add a cloud storage using API-keys